 3. Make sure not to overcook the carrots and beansprouts

-These vegetables are the delicate crunch they provide is complementary to the soft spaghetti squash (or whatever noodles you like to use).
+The vegetables provide a delicate crunch to the soft spaghetti squash (or whatever noodles you like to use).

 4. Crush some cashews to add on top right before serving.